This post contains affiliate links for your convenience. View our full disclosure policy here.

 6. I take an answer and write it down on the board.
 I then ask if anyone got a different answer.
-Usually there are a few.
+Usually, there are a few.
 I write them all down.
-We are really big on being risk-takers and mistake-makers and we focus a lot on how making mistakes help us learn, so we take the time to explore all answers, right or wrong.
+We are really big on being risk-takers and mistake-makers and we focus a lot on how making mistakes helps us learn, so we take the time to explore all answers, right or wrong.

 This game has been a fun, quick, simple way for us to build conversation, collaboration, and math facts!
 It can be adapted to all levels of fact practice.
 If you give it a try, let me know!
 Already do something similar?
 Let me know that too – I love to try things out!

 Ready to add this game to your Circle Time?
 Get your free copy of the Prove It! printable directions by clicking the large, yellow download button at the end of the post!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!